KESTIO

 *Marketing Enablement Improves Business Outcomes — Show Me The Value, Forrester Research, 2022

-Using a CRM, teams can track all interactions with customers and prospects in real time, enabling them to better understand their needs and preferences.
+By using a CRM, teams can track all interactions with customers and prospects in real time, allowing them to better understand their needs and preferences.

-This deeper understanding of customers and prospects enables marketing and sales teams to better adjust their strategy in real time, based on the results obtained.
+This deeper understanding of clients and prospects enables marketing and sales teams to better adjust their strategy in real-time, based on the results obtained.

-What's more, by tracking the results of each marketing action, it's possible to associate an ROI with each of them, which is essential for measuring the effectiveness of each campaign.
+In addition, by tracking the results of each marketing action, it is possible to associate an ROI with each of them, which is essential to measure the effectiveness of each campaign.

 Better understanding

-Using a CRM is also an effective way of strengthening collaboration between marketing and sales teams.
+Using a CRM is also an effective way to strengthen collaboration between marketing and sales teams.

-By sharing information about customers and prospects, teams can better understand prospects' needs and preferences, enabling them to advise them better and offer solutions tailored to their needs.
+By sharing information about customers and prospects, teams can better understand the needs and preferences of prospects, which allows them to better advise them and offer solutions tailored to their needs.

 Additional opportunities